robert1on1/Myportal/README.md

 # Myportal

-Landing Page Idea For my Planned ePortal,
+New Landing Page Idea Africa One ePortal,